Pugnacious/blog/_posts/chaotica/2021-03-27-Chaotica-Edit-The-World.md

 and come back to it later, that's also fine.

 The simplest explanation is, raising the weight on the linear transform will make the "line" brighter.
-In this example, i'm going to set the base weight to 6 on the linear iterator.
+In this example, I'm going to set the base weight to 6 on the linear iterator.

-Next, I want the spheres to get smaller as they "move" so i'm going to change the length of the x and y axis on the linear transform This will make it get smaller as it goes.
+Next, I want the spheres to get smaller as they "move" so I'm going to change the length of the x and y axis on the linear transform This will make it get smaller as it goes.
 Every time the iterator triggers, it performs the same action, so each iteration is smaller.
 I'm going to go into the Pre Affine for